Chilli

 Many of the veggies planted or sown in through spring may start cropping during the month, some earlier than others.
 Pick what you need daily and rinse in clean water to remove dirt and dust before eating.
 Beans, lettuce, tomatoes, beetroot, spring onions, snap peas, silverbeet and sweet corn all taste better fresh from the garden.

 Advanced tomato seedlings can still go in provided they are given some protection from scorching sun until they are established.
 Staggering the plantings over many weeks will provide continuous cropping throughout summer.
-Check your local garden centre to see what other veggies are on offer.
+Check the below interactive chart to get some ideas on what to grow:

 The first of the stone fruits – cherries – ripen early in December.
 The first box into the wholesale markets is usually auctioned off for a handsome sum, donated to charity.
 Later in the month, apricots will be ripe, followed by early season plums.